B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Experimental Result Discussion

 \subsection{Ablation Study}

-The ablation study is divided into two parts.
-First, we study the role of each module in the proposed method.
-Second, we assess the robustness of our method against variations in the number of frame selection and spatial visual tokens.

 \textbf{Effectiveness of the proposed modules} in terms of their performance is reported in Table~\ref{tab:ablation}.
 In this experiment, LLaMA-VID~\cite{llamavid} is selected as the base model.
 MVBench~\cite{videochat2} and VideoMME~\cite{videomme} are used to evaluate video understanding performance, while MMBench~\cite{mmbench} and POPE~\cite{pope} are used to assess image understanding performance.
 Starting with the baseline, without the integration of our proposed modules, LLaMA-VID~\cite{llamavid} displays moderate performance on the short-video benchmark MVBench~\cite{videochat2}.
 However, compromised performance can be observed on the medium-to-long video benchmark Video-MME~\cite{videomme} due to the limitation of the context window length.
 In addition, LLaMA-VID~\cite{llamavid} typically performs worst on image benchmarks, due to its poor spatial perception caused by a deficit of spatial visual tokens.
 With the introduction of the text-conditioned adaptive frame selection (F.S.) module, the baseline model no longer suffers from its own token selection mechanism, resulting in 2.9\% performance boost on the medium-to-long video benchmark VideoMME~\cite{videomme}.
 With the temporal frame token merging (T.M.) mechanism, the model mitigates temporal redundancy in duplicated frame selection, resulting in noticeable performance gains on both short and medium-to-long video benchmarks.
 Similarly, the integration of spatial visual token sampling (S.S.) enables dynamic adjustment on the number of spatial visual tokens to balance the temporal and spatial cues, resulting in performance gains 1.4\% and 1.5\% on MVBench and VideoMME, respectively.
+More ablation experiments can be found in supplementary material.